And The Churches Declined

 However, on its own, rationalism in the 19thcentury is not a convincing explanation for the end of revivals.
 The rise of rationalism and “reason” as competing ideologies to supernatural religion occurred two centuries before this, but although it produced the likes of the French Revolution, the works of Thomas Paine, and the like, it did not prevent revivals in Britain and America in the 18th and early 19thcenturies.
 Rationalism does not spell the end of religion.

-By the late 19th century the rationalistic ideology, now called liberalism , was taking hold of seminaries and universities.
+By the late 19th century, the rationalistic ideology, now called liberalism , was taking hold of seminaries and universities.
 This influenced the training of ministers, many of whom were now acquiring their theological education through university degrees [9,11].
 This is seen in Welsh Presbyterianism in Griffiths , who lists the education and religious experience of the ministers over its history.
-It is clear the ministers from mid 1800s onwards were much better qualified than the denominations founders, often with university degrees, but unlike their predecessors little is said of their conversions.
-Indeed Griffiths refers to the period from 1860 as the church’s “education period”, as if learning had now replaced revival and preaching as the church’s main task.
+It is clear the ministers from the mid-1800s onwards were much better qualified than the denomination’s founders, often with university degrees, but unlike their predecessors, little is said of their conversions.
+Indeed Griffiths refers to the period from 1860 as the church’s “education period” as if learning had now replaced revival and preaching as the church’s main task.

-Cleary a rationalistic approach to Christian belief will not sit well with a belief in revival as a supernatural work of God, thus it would be easy to lay the blame for the end of revivals with the rise of liberal Christianity.
+Clearly, a rationalistic approach to Christian belief will not sit well with a belief in revival as a supernatural work of God.
+Thus it would be easy to lay the blame for the end of revivals with the rise of liberal Christianity.
 But it needs to be asked in what specific way did ecclesiastical rationalism prevent revivals.
-Sheehan , in commenting in the late 1800s, gives a clue:
+Sheehan , in commenting on the late 1800s, gives a clue:

 It was not that error was openly propagated or that truth was denied.
 Rather it was that the truths of the scriptures were ignored and replaced by inoffensive generalities.

 Liberal Christianity was optimistic, believing it needed to create a heaven on earth that could be enjoyed now.
 A noble aim, though one that ignores the fact that no one can enjoy such a hope indefinitely as death is inevitable!
-Our need of the next world cannot be ignored, otherwise there is no ultimate hope.
+Our need for the next world cannot be ignored.
+Otherwise, there is no ultimate hope.

 Iain Murray argues that the revivals of the past were rooted in the hope of the worldwide success of the gospel through such outpourings, whose completion would usher in the ultimate hope of the return of Christ and his visible eternal kingdom .
-Of course both these hopes, the Spirit empowered spread of Christianity, and the second coming of Christ, are firmly supernatural in origin.
-Thus these two positive hopes, along with their negative counterpart, the fear of hell, were inevitable casualties of the lat 19th century rationalistic infiltration into Christianity.
+Of course, both these hopes, the Spirit-empowered spread of Christianity, and the second coming of Christ, are firmly supernatural in origin.
+Thus these two positive hopes, along with their negative counterpart, the fear of hell, were inevitable casualties of the late 19th century rationalistic infiltration into Christianity.